Material footprint per capita

 The calculation of raw material equivalents is based on a model.
 As a result, it is subject to much more uncertainty than a calculation based on direct flows.

-Consumption-related material efficiency is measured by dividing Switzerland’s gross domestic product (at 2010 prices) and raw material consumption (RMC) in tonnes.
+Consumption-related material efficiency is measured by dividing real gross domestic product (GDP, at previous year’s prices, concatenated values, reference year 2015) and raw material consumption (RMC) in tonnes.